-- Helpful guide for new contributors.
-This is a good general resource if you ever get stuck on something.
+- Another guide for new contributors.
+It has not been updated in a long time but it’s a good general resource if you ever get stuck on something.
 The most relevant sections to you are about Bugzilla, Mercurial, Python and the Development Process.

 - Mercurial for Mozillians

-- More general resources are available in this little guide I wrote
+- More general resources are available in this little guide :maja_zf wrote

 in 2015 to help a student get started with open source contributions.